Falco13/API_django_notebook/README.md

 # REST API Notebook application - Django

-- Bookstore with title, descriptions and author.
+- Notes with title, text and author.
 - Implemented the ability to filter, search and sort.